 He graduated from Ecole Polytechnique in 1940 and the Ecole Nationale Supérieure de l’aéronautique In 1942.
 (One of his classmates was André Edouard Turcat, who would also become one of France’s greatest test pilots.)

 Following his graduation, Boulet joined the Armée de l’Air (French Air Force)and was commissioned a sous-lieutenant.
 He took his first flight lesson in October.
-After the surrender of France in the Nazi invaders, Boulet’s military career slowed.
+After the surrender of France to the Nazi invaders, Boulet’s military career slowed.
 He applied to l’Ecole Nationale Supérieure de l’Aéronautique in Toulouse for post-graduate aeronautical engineering.
 He completed a master’s degree in 1943.

 During this time, Boulet joined two brothers with LaResistance savoyarde, fighting against the German invaders as well as French collaborators.